 Hops, one of the main ingredients in beer, can prove toxic to dogs and cats alike.
 Ingesting enough hops can cause elevated body temperature, a racing heartbeat, vomiting, increased respiratory rate, abnormal blood clotting, and in the most severe cases, even death.
 Small animals like cats are extremely susceptible to this.

-If there will be open alcohol at your celebration, put your cat away in a safe, quiet room until the party is over and you’ve had a chance to clean up.
+If there will be open alcohol at your celebration, put your cat away in a safe, quiet room until the partying is over and you’ve had a chance to clean up.

 Keep Your Cat Away From The Humans Who Drink, Too